Skip to main content

-Greek Inspired Lamb Ragu Jacky-P
+Greek Inspired Lamb Ragu Jacket Potato

-Greek Inspired Lamb Ragu Jacky-P
+Greek Inspired Lamb Ragu Jacket Potato

-Greek Inspired Lamb Ragu Jacky-P
+Greek Inspired Lamb Ragu Jacket Potato

 with Tomato and Pea Shoot Salad

 Jacket potatoes aren't just for baked beans and cheese.
-Our Greek Inspired Lamb Ragu Jacky-P uses cinnamon to give some Greek flavour to the lamb topping for a hearty twist on the humble jacket potato for a comforting weeknight dinner.
+Our Greek Inspired Lamb Ragu Jacket Potato uses cinnamon to give some Greek flavour to the lamb topping for a hearty twist on the humble jacket potato for a comforting weeknight dinner.
 HIGH PROTEIN - Protein contributes to the maintenance of muscle mass.

 Tags: